 Excellent birding opportunities exist around Kapkwai Forest exploration Centre, in particular in the secondary forest and thick shrub along the loop trail to Chptui falls.
 It supports African blue flycatcher among other bird species.

-Lucky hikers in Mt.
-Elgon will enjoy being with the parks primates, birds, and rare tree species.
-Trails lead past caves, viewpoints and water falls, with the option of camping overnight on the mountain slopes.
+Lucky hikers in Mount Elgon National Park will enjoy being with the parks primates, birds, and rare tree species.
+Trails lead past caves, viewpoints and waterfalls, with the option of camping overnight on the mountain slopes.

 Enjoy views of Sipi falls, the walls of death and the African sunrise across the Karamoja plains on these peaceful walks just outside Mount Elgon national park.